TREND ANALYSIS REPORT

 NYU School of Professional Studies

-As the corporate and contract rate negotiation season is about to begin, the outlook is for the largest increases in the past three decades.
+As the corporate and contract rate negotiation season is about to begin, the 2017 outlook is for a change in the balance of power from sellers to buyers.

 Corporate and contract rate negotiations generally begin during September and continue into December.
 Corporate and contract rates represent almost 20 percent of occupied U.S. room nights and almost 30 percent of U.S. lodging industry revenue.